 wifi_ap_config_t to start AP in WPA3 security.
 SoftAP can be also configured to use

 Note that binary size will be increased by about 6.5 kilobytes after enabling CONFIG_ESP_WIFI_SOFTAP_SAE_SUPPORT.

 Wi-Fi Enhanced Open™

-wifi_sta_config_t is provided to enable OWE support for station.
-To use OWE transition mode, along with the config provided above, authmode from
+wifi_sta_config_t is provided to enable OWE support for the station.
+To use OWE transition mode, along with the configuration provided above, authmode from